edHelper.com

 1 One of the least famous men responsible for the American Revolution was Samuel Adams.
 His voice, his words, his wisdom, and his face could be found in almost every event connected to the colonists' fight for freedom.
 Just how much do you know about him?

-2 Samuel Adams was born in the colony of Massachusetts on September 22, 1722.
+2 Samuel Adams was born in the colony of Massachusetts in September 1722.
 His father was a successful and well-respected leader in the colony.
-When he was fourteen, Samuel was sent to Boston where he entered Harvard University.
-He was awarded a degree seven years later.
-He studied to become a lawyer, but he was convinced by his mother to try his hand at banking.
-He found he was much more interested in the politics he became involved in while he was in Boston.
+When he was fourteen, Samuel entered Harvard University in Boston.
+He was awarded a degree four years later, and a master's degree after three more years.
+He thought about becoming a lawyer, but he was convinced by his mother to try his hand at banking.
+He found that he was much more interested in politics in Boston.

 3 Samuel Adams had been concerned about the rights of the colonies at an early age.
 He decided that the English were taking advantage of the colonies by imposing taxes on them without giving the colonists any say in the matter.
 He joined local political clubs whose members opposed the idea of the king appointing British subjects as governors.